 Q & A

-Won’t restrictions on this research result in lost jobs and a weaker Wisconsin economy?
+Won’t research restrictions result in lost jobs and a weaker Wisconsin economy?

-If enacted, the Heal Without Harm Initiative will no doubt encourage new avenues of discovery and attract new researchers and biotech firms.
+If enacted, the two bills will no doubt encourage new avenues of discovery and attract new researchers and biotech firms.
 Indeed, the 2007 discovery of induced pluripotent stem cells (iPS) at the UW-Madison and the University of Kyoto was made possible in part because of the desire to find ethical alternatives to human embryonic stem cells.
-Today, Wisconsin is one of the leaders in the iPS industry.
+Today, Wisconsin is one of the leaders in the billion dollar iPS industry.